- promotes and supports artswork from young artists and performers aged 14-25 years.

 In 2015, five organisations came together to make the festival a reality: Arts Development UK as the Governing Body, Youth Arts Network Cymru (YANC), Newport Live, Venue Cymru and Wales Millennium Centre.

 2016 saw our first festival at the Riverfront, Newport.
 Click on this link to see a short film made by Arron and Tara, two of our young Creative Industry Place Makers.
-Venue Cymru hosted RawFfest in 2017 and the 2018 festival will be at the Wales Millennium Centre in Cardiff.
+Venue Cymru hosted RawFfest in 2017 and the 2019 festival was at at the Wales Millennium Centre in Cardiff.